Photo Credit: monkeybusinessimages / istockphoto.com

 Resources

-University of Maryland Medical Center (Chronic obstructive pulmonary disease)NetDoctor.co.uk (What happens to your body once you quit smoking?)National Heart, Lung, and Blood Institute (What Is Oxygen Therapy?)University of Maryland Medical Center (Lung Volume Reduction Surgery)Mayo Clinic (Acupuncture)Managing shortness of breath when you have COPD doesn't have to be challenging.
-Breathe easy by taking preventative steps and using effective interventions.
+University of Maryland Medical Center (Chronic obstructive pulmonary disease)NetDoctor.co.uk (What happens to your body once you quit smoking?)National Heart, Lung, and Blood Institute (What Is Oxygen Therapy?)University of Maryland Medical Center (Lung Volume Reduction Surgery)Mayo Clinic (Acupuncture)When symptoms flare up it can be difficult to breathe.
+In such instances it may be helpful to use BiPAP for COPD, a machine that assists with breathing.